“IMAGINING OTHER…”

 coastal flooding.
 The most likely explanation is that this is connected to the

-of Europe is now water, which does not reflect heat away from the surface as
+size of Europe is now water, which does not reflect heat away from the surface

-ice does.
-Dr Jennifer Francis of Rutgers University (quoted in
+as ice does.
+Dr Jennifer Francis of Rutgers University (quoted in the NYT article)

 Andrew Simms (loc